IFRC DISASTER

 Efficient.
 Fast.
 Transparent.
 Localized.

-HOW DOES DREF WORK?
+HOW DOES IFRC-DREF WORK?

 Rapid Response Funding